HUNTING FOR UNICORNS

 “Have a Seat”

-It’s as charming as Savannah, as weird as Austin, as snooty as LA.
-It’s as haunted as a single place could possibly be.
-And there’s a tour for everything.
-So how does one decide what “So Charleston” means!?
+It’s as charming as Savannah, as expensive as San Diego, and it’s as haunted as is spiritually possible for a single place to be.
+So, again, I ask: how does one decide what “So Charleston” means!?

-Well to me, it’s a magical place.
+Well for me, it transcends into magical territory.
 I’ve written about it over and over.
 The parks, the trees, the alleyways.
-From the flower boxes to the gravestones; life, death and everything in between is beautiful in Charleston, South Carolina.
+From the window boxes to the gravestones; life, death and everything in between is utterly spellbinding in Charleston, South Carolina.

 Can you imagine leaving your job and you’re like ‘OK time to go home now’ and then you go here lmao.

-But I still have another half a mile at least before I see anything with hooves.
+But I still had another half a mile at least before I see anything with hooves.
+My new parking spot was a lot further from the action than in trip’s past.
 I walked faster in anticipation.

 Oh cool you live in a gently-haunted gingerbread house in a whimsical Southern neighborhood?
 No big deal, very common lifestyle, not jealous at all.

-I knew that the carriage rides had a home base; a stable in the heart of downtown - I visited it once back in 2020 - so I thought I would start there.
+I knew that the carriage rides had a home base; a stable in the heart of downtown - I visited it once back in 2020 - so I thought I would start there; it wasn’t far from here.
 [Editor’s note: the ‘i' goes before ‘a’ in carriage!?
 Hm.
-I don’t like that or agree with it but whatever.]
+I don’t like that or agree with it but won’t protest any further.]

 Didn’t get nearly low enough, the canopy is also not ideal.

-My first attempt of the day was right in front of the stable doors.
-This horse was just getting done with tour, and there was one coming out behind me.
-I was, without a doubt, in the way, perhaps of more than one party.
+My first attempt of the day at a unicorn photo was right in front of the Old South Carriage stable doors.
+This horse was just getting done with a tour and there was one coming out of the stable behind me.
+Changing shifts.
+Which meant I was in the way of not just one, but two parties.
 This is not a sustainable spot or method.
-It almost certainly be only a matter of time before someone, probably that guy in the shades, tells me to get lost.
+It was almost certainly be only a matter of time before someone, probably that guy in the shades, tells me to get lost.

 OK I SEE THE VISION

 This is the second attempt, 10-15 minutes later.
-I stood in the shade around the corner from the main entrance/exit to the stables, and listened as people gathered and waited their turn.
+I stood in the shade around the corner from the main entrance/exit to the stables, and listened as people gathered and waited their turn to board the carriages.
 They gabbed about brunch, church, vacations, staycations, you name it.
 I looked at my phone.
-It’s still the ‘first-half’, but time is indeed ticking.
-Standing around listening to the Housewives of West Ashley review their cranberry-mimosa pancakes or whatever the fuck they’re talking about might be a bad strategy, regardless of location.
-As soon as the black horse pulled in, I ran out into the entrance way again and tried once more.
-Close but no cigar.
-I like it, but I don’t think the angle is perfect.
-I could get more of Charleston in the background.
-And I would love to get one without all the head-gear on.
-They look like a Harley jacket (derogatory).
+It was still the ‘first-half’, but time was indeed ticking.
+Standing around listening to the Housewives of West Ashley review their cranberry-mimosa pancakes or whatever the f*** they’re talking about might be a bad strategy, regardless of location.

 Eli the horse, coming dangerously close to being Eli the unicorn.
 But the angle - both of the photo and of the horn - are not great.

-While waiting for another action shot for what seemed like forever, a lady basically parallel-parked a horse right next to me on the corner.
-I introduced myself and told her what I was doing.
+While waiting for another shot for what seemed like forever, a lady basically parallel-parked a horse right next to me on the corner.
+I introduced myself and told her what I was doing; showed her my efforts thus far.
 She seemed genuinely impressed by the idea and told me to give it a try with Eli here.

-I had been standing around the stables for almost an hour when I got a clean shot at this guy.
-I liked the angle, and there was a lot more going on in the background.
-But it doesn’t jump out as a unicorn.
+I had been loitering around the stables for almost an hour when I got a clean shot at this guy.
+I liked the angle, but it just doesn’t jump out as a unicorn.
 It’s only recognizable as one if someone points it out.
 I want it to be obvious.

-At this point, I had heard all the FAQs answered by the gentleman out front of the stables, acting as an ambassodor for both the business and the horses - or their owners at least.
-And honestly I was fully swayed by the information - or propaganda - that he was doling out.
-Like I said before, the horses can be controversial - there are locals who protest their use, or abuse, in hot temperatures (which is much of the year in Charleston) or even at all.
+At this point, I had heard all the FAQs answered by the gentleman out front of the stables, acting as an ambassador for both the business and the horses, or their owners at least.
+And honestly I was fully swayed by the information (or propaganda) that he was doling out.
+Like I said before, the horses can be controversial - there are locals who protest their use in hot temperatures (which is much of the year in Charleston) or even at all.

-But from what I heard, and saw, they live a good life.
-They were coddled by trainers and tourists alike from start to finish, worked four-hour shifts and were taken home to John’s Island every night.
+But from what I heard and saw, they live a good life.
+They work four-hour shifts, were coddled by trainers and tourists alike from start to finish, and were taken home to John’s Island every night.
 And on top of that, they only work 100 days a year.
-Now, if you don’t believe animals should work at all, then that’s your belief, but:
+Now, if you don’t believe these animals should work at all, then that’s your belief, but:

 A.) People have been using horses for work and transportation since the year [checks Wikipedia] 3000 BC.
 There is a track record, and it starts with hieroglyphics.

-I was re-encouraged by that last attempt, but decided it was time to move on.
+I was once again spirited by that last attempt, but decided it was time to move on.
 It was not my M.O. to stand around in Charleston and I felt that might be the best I could do with that location.
-It may have been the easiest spot to find a horse, but to really get what I wanted, I was going to have to catch one out there in the wild.
+It may have been the easiest spot to find a horse, but to really get what I wanted I was going to have to catch one out in the wild.
 So I packed my stuff up (Celsius, water, sunscreen, camera) and hit the streets again.

-Stated before and here again, I am an absolute sucker for tree cover.
+I’ve stated it before and will do so here again: I am an absolute sucker for tree cover.
 Tree-covered streets, alleys, sidewalks, whatever.
 The more the better.

 A Honda Pilot parallel-parking behind a Lamborghini with license plates that read “U FN WSH” (I do not.)